DEMCON/libstored/README.md

 		string:16 s
 	} scope

-The generated store has variables that can be accessed like this:
+The generated store (C++ class) has variables that can be accessed like this:

 	mystore.some_int = 10;
 	int i = mystore.another_int_which_is_initialized;